MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 > !Note
 > Please refer to the [Configure Microsoft 365/Azure Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the workflow.

-## CI/CD Pipeline Templates in Jenkins
+## CI or CD Pipeline Templates in Jenkins

 To add these templates to your repository, you will need your versions of [jenkins-ci-template.Jenkinsfile](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/jenkins-ci-template.Jenkinsfile) and  [jenkins-cd-template.Jenkinsfile](https://github.com/OfficeDev/TeamsFx/blob/main/docs/cicd_insider/jenkins-cd-template.Jenkinsfile) to be located in your repository by branch.

-Also, you need to create CI/CD pipelines in Jenkins which point to the specific **Jenkinsfile** correspondingly.
+Also, you need to create CI or CD pipelines in Jenkins which point to the specific **Jenkinsfile** correspondingly.

 Follow the steps to check how to connect Jenkins with different SCM platforms: